ormle-dev/ormle-standard/README.md

 5. Value types declare a `valueDataType` from the normative set (Text, Number, Date, Boolean, Currency).
 6. Enumerated types export the complete set of allowed values as `enumValues`.
 7. The serialization format preserves the predicate structure, semantic enrichment (alternate readings, sample values), and is machine-parseable (JSON).
+8. Roles that produce foreign key columns with names differing from the referenced entity's reference scheme declare an explicit `roleName`.

 Conformant implementations ensure that any automated system consuming the schema can determine the correct join semantics, cardinality, and participation constraints for every relation—eliminating the structural inference that is the primary source of error in text-to-SQL generation.